Write a Compelling Cover Letter in 8 Steps

 - Take note of the company’s culture.
 Adjust the tone of your letter accordingly: straightforward for a professional, to-the-point organization, or more informal for a creative, innovative workplace.

 - Express how you can help the company, rather than how the company can help you.
 This is your chance to show the employer that you’ve done your homework and understand what they’re all about.
 For example: “I’m impressed with your organization’s reputation in family services, an area that is a particular passion of mine.
 As an experienced case worker, I am familiar with the duties of your case manager position, and have also been recognized for my ability to create customized treatment plans — a skill that I think would be very beneficial for this role.”

 On the most basic level, make sure your accurate, professional contact information is included, as well as the title of the job you’re interested in.
 The easiest way to do the latter is to include it on a separate line before your salutation, such as:

 Re: Program manager position at Company X

-Your letter should also focus on information that answers three major questions:
+Your letter should also focus on three major areas:

-- Who are you?
-Introduce yourself as an employee, including some tidbits on your work history and your best qualifications.
+- Who you are: Introduce yourself as an employee, including some tidbits on your work history and your best qualifications.

-- Why are you a good fit?
-Explain why your abilities and experiences are suited for the job.
+- Why you’re a good fit: Explain why your abilities and experiences are suited for the job.

-- What do you know about the company?
-Show your understanding of what the company does, and what excites you about it.
+- What you know about the company: Show your understanding of what the company does, and what excites you about it.